Rvsvinithya/Email-Alerts-on-Whatsapp/README.md

 # Email-Alerts-on-Whatsapp
 A web application that enables users to receive email notifications directly on WhatsApp, improving communication efficiency and real-time alerting.

-This project was developed as part of Mini Project-II for the Bachelor of Engineering (Information Technology) program at M.V.S.R Engineering College.

 **Project Overview**